-HKRB ESSAYS: Othello and the Political Secrets of Literature
+HKRB ESSAYS: Seizing the Memes of Production

 R. M. Christofides discusses the politics of Cyprus, personal, historical and contemporary, in light of Othello.
 The omission of Cyprus from academic discussion Continue reading